 Guidance for Employers

 In this case, the Employment Tribunal erred in assuming that, once dismissal for gross misconduct is found, dismissal must then always fall within the range of reasonable responses.
 Such a mistake could also easily be made by employers.

 The ACAS Guide: Discipline and Grievances at Work reflects the EAT’s finding that to dismiss for gross misconduct is not necessarily a reasonable response.
 It is thus imperative that employers consult the guide when considering dismissing an employee for gross misconduct and give due consideration to mitigating factors before making the decision.

 In every case, it is important to inform the employee of the allegations against them, invite them to a meeting to discuss those allegations, allow them to be accompanied by a suitable companion and consider the employee’s reply before reaching a decision.
 The right of appeal should also be given where the employee is dismissed.

-For more information or to discuss how the issues in this article might affect your business, contact us on 0117 904 6000.
+For more information or to discuss how the issues in this article might affect your business, contact our Employment Law team or call us on 0117 904 6000.